SnakeDrake/ED-Mission-Optimizer/README.md

 I created this tool because i make various hauling mission and it's a pain to find station wtih all the commodities i want.

+At the start it was just a tool for carrying my missions needing commodities.

 So as you can see in this screen, my tool search the log for identifying the mission needing commodities, the quantities need then based on your station search a certain radius and display the station where you can find all of them, or if no stations has all, different station where you can find a maximum of them.

 ![image](https://github.com/user-attachments/assets/1e002e4e-919a-4011-b122-82c2f01f4905)